 Nobody, well very few people, enjoys housework but it needs to get done.
 Helping out on the day-to-day activities will not go unnoticed or unappreciated.

-You might also enjoy reading How to Survive the First 6 Weeks With A New Baby
+You May Also Enjoy How to Survive the First 6 Weeks with a New Baby

 #4.
 Pulling All Nighters

 Not necessarily all night, but taking it in turns to get up, or taking alternative nights, whether it be to simply sit by the cot until your newborn settles or changing a soiled nappy, it is important for your partner to know you are there, you might not be able to help breastfeed but you can certainly help in other ways.

 It’s bonding time for both you and baby and the stimulation is important for your little one’s development.
 It’s also fun and very pleasant time together, what’s not to like?